-Add your newly imported widget from the Toolbox or the Add Widget context menu:
+Add your newly imported widget from the Toolbox or the Add Widget context menu.

-3.5 Importing Content from the App Store
+2.5 Importing Content from the Marketplace

-4 Exporting Objects
+3 Exporting Objects

-4.1 Exporting Entire Project Packages
+3.1 Exporting Complete Project Packages

-To export projects, follow these steps:
+To export a project, follow these steps:

 The Export Project Package dialog box will appear, which enables you to set the export location and select data to export (if required):